bikegirl/academic-kickstart/content/project/CIS-700-008/harry-ppmi/index.md

 external_link: ""

 image:
-  caption: "\"You did it.
-You crazy son of bitch, you did it!!!\""
+  caption: Harry Potter and The Prisoner of Azkaban
   focal_point: Smart

 links: